asmithdigital/raads-digital/docs/foundations/theme.md

 get_started: true
 ---

-## Insurance (default)
+## Insurance theme

-The Insurance (default) theme is used by insurance web applications such as QTB, renewals and claims.
-It is the base for all items in the Apiary design system such as layout and grids, components and forms.
-All other themes inherit from this theme.
+The 'Insurance' theme is the default theme.
+It is used by insurance web applications such as QTB, renewals and claims.

-## My Account
+## My Account theme

-The My Account theme is used by the My Account web application.
-This theme inherits from the default theme and contains variations to the defaults for the layouts and grids, components, and forms.
+The 'My Account' theme inherits from the default theme.
+It contains variations to the defaults for the layouts and grids, components, and forms specific to the My Account application.